FRIENDS OF SENIORS OF DUTCHESS COUNTY CORP.

 We are sorry...Friends of Seniors cannot transport people in wheelchairs or on oxygen.
 Since we all drive our own cars, we are not equipped nor are we medically trained to transfer people in wheelchairs or take people on oxygen.
 That said, call us anyway and we will refer you to an organization or an agency that can assist you.

-Through a grant provided to us from the Margaret J. Campbell and Dorothy P. Campbell Fund of the Community Foundation of Dutchess County, we do assist people who need rides to dialysis.
+Through a grant provided to us from the Margaret J. Campbell and Dorothy P. Campbell Fund of the Community Foundations of Dutchess County, we do assist people who need rides to dialysis.

 Volunteers cannot provide hands on care, such as personal grooming, transferring to bed to chair, etc. We are not qualified and therefore cannot administer medication.
 We do not provide housekeeping services nor do we do outside chores - no snow shoveling, no mowing the lawn, etc. We can give you information about where those type services are provided.